-US embassy, Bosnia journalists outraged over beaten reporter
+US Embassy, Bosnia journalists outraged over beaten reporter

-SARAJEVO, Bosnia-Herzegovina (AP) - The U.S. Embassy and Bosnian journalists expressed outrage on Monday a day after unknown assailants attacked and seriously hurt a reporter of an independent Bosnian Serb television station.
+SARAJEVO, Bosnia-Herzegovina (AP) - The U.S. Embassy in Bosnia and Bosnian journalists expressed outrage Monday after two masked assailants attacked and seriously hurt a reporter for an independent Bosnian Serb television station.

-BNTV reporter Vladimir Kovacevic was hospitalized following the attack by two masked assailants late Sunday outside his home in Banja Luka, the main town in the Serb-run part of Bosnia.
+BNTV reporter Vladimir Kovacevic was hospitalized following the beating attack late Sunday outside his home in Banja Luka, the main town in the Serb-run part of Bosnia.

-Kovacevic posted a photo on Twitter showing his bloodied and bandaged head.
-He has said that the men attacked him with metal bars as he was returning home after reporting from an anti-government rally.
+Kovacevic posted a photo on Twitter that showed his head bloodied and bandaged.
+He has said the unknown men attacked him with metal bars as he was returning home from reporting on an anti-government rally.

-“I tried to defend myself and cried for help as they beat me on the head and body,” Kovacevic was quoted as saying by BNTV.
+“I tried to defend myself and cried for help as they beat me on the head and body,” BNTV quoted Kovacevic as saying.
 “Then they escaped in a car.”

 BNTV has faced criticism from the Bosnian Serb authorities for its independent editorial policies.
 The television started its program on Monday with a blackened screen.